Óscar Carmona: Presidency

 Carmona was very active in the 28 May 1926 coup d'état that overthrew the First Republic.
 The first Council President, the commandant José Mendes Cabeçadas, a democratic sympathizer supported by the last republican president, Bernardino Machado, was succeeded in June by Manuel de Oliveira Gomes da Costa.
 Carmona, who had been the Minister for Foreign Affairs between 3 June and 6 July, was the leader of the most conservative and authoritarian wing of the military regime, which considered the more moderate Gomes da Costa a liability.
-On 9 July, he led a countercoup together with general João José Sinel de Cordes, named himself President, and immediately assumed dictatorial powers.
+On 9 July, he led a countercoup together with general João José Sinel de Cordes, named himself both President and Prime Minister, and immediately assumed dictatorial powers.
 He was formally elected to the office in 1928, as the only candidate.

 In 1928 Carmona appointed António de Oliveira Salazar as Minister of Finance.
 Impressed by Salazar's charisma and qualities, Carmona nominated Salazar as Prime Minister in 1932, and largely turned over control of the government to him.

 In 1933, a new constitution officially established the "Estado Novo".
-On paper, the new document codified the dictatorial powers Carmona had exercised since 1928.
-However, in practice he was now little more than a figurehead; Salazar held the real power.
+On paper, the new document codified the dictatorial powers Carmona had exercised since 1926.
+However, in practice he left most of the day-to-day work of governing to Salazar.
+For all practical purposes, Carmona was now little more than a figurehead; Salazar held the real power.
 On paper, the president's power to dismiss Salazar was the only check on his power.
 However, Carmona mostly allowed Salazar a free hand.
 He was re-elected without opposition in 1935 and 1942 for seven-year terms.
 In 1935, he signed the law that forbade Freemasonry in Portugal reluctantly, due to his own Freemason past.

 Although the democratic opposition was allowed to contest elections after World War II, Carmona was not on friendly terms with it.
 When the opposition demanded that the elections be delayed in order to give them more time to organize, Carmona turned them down.

 However, there were widespread rumors that Carmona supported the failed military uprising in 1947, which was led by general José Marques Godinho to overthrow Salazar, under the condition that he would remain as President of the Republic.
 Probably to end these rumors, Carmona finally accepted the title of Marshal.

 In 1949, Carmona, 79 years old, sought his fourth term as president.
 For the first time, he actually faced an opponent in General José Norton de Matos.
-However, after the regime refused to allow Matos to actually run a campaign, he pulled out of the race on 12 February, handing Carmona another term.
+However, it soon became apparent that Salazar would not allow Matos to actually run a campaign.
+The persecution grew so severe that Matos pulled out of the race on 12 February, handing Carmona another term.

 Carmona died two years later, in 1951, after 24 years as the President of the Republic.
 He was buried in the Church of Santa Engrácia, National Pantheon, in Lisbon.